8/6/2024

 Operator

-Thank you, Susan.
+Thank you, Lisa.
 This concludes our question and answer session.
-I would like to turn the conference back over to Scott Rajesky for any closing remarks.
+I would like to turn the conference back over to Scott Rajewski for any closing remarks.

 speaker

-Yeah, thank you for your time here this afternoon.
+Yeah.
+Thank you for your time here this afternoon.
 You know, we really appreciate everyone's continued support for Latham.
-You know, look forward to seeing you all at upcoming conferences and meetings and our next earnings call.
-I hope everyone has a great rest of summer and have a safe summer as well.
-Take care everyone.
+You know, look forward to seeing you all at our upcoming conferences and meetings and our next earnings call.
+I hope everyone has a great rest of summer and has a safe summer as well.
+Take care, everyone.
 Have a good evening.

 speaker